jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

 If you have done any SEO work, you might be familiar with Ahrefs.
-They crawl about 5 million pages every minute, just behind Googlebot.
-They use OCaml for all the back-end infra and Reason on the front-end.
+They crawl about 5 million pages every minute, and they have the second largest index after Google.
+They use native OCaml for all the back-end infra and for the front-end web they use Reason.

 :::